cloudfoundry/community/toc/rfc/rfc-platform-logs-with-opentelemetry.md

 ## Proposal

 We propose adding support to the [otel-collector-release](https://github.com/cloudfoundry/otel-collector-release) for collection and processing of platform component logs in a way that is compatible with what the `syslog-release` currently offers and the use cases it covers.
 Having the platform component logs and metrics in the same place would enable usage for all of the goodies mentioned above.
-The `syslog-release` has to be analyzed in its smallest detail to get to know of all its functionalities and find their proper replacements with OpenTelemetry.
+The `syslog-release` has to be analyzed to get to know all its functionalities and find their proper replacements with OpenTelemetry.

 ### Affected Working Groups
 - Foundational Infrastructure